LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```

 Expected Response from Elasticsearch:

+Elasticsearch returns an array of daily buckets.
+Within each bucket, it shows the number of documents within each bucket as well as the revenue generated from each day.

 ![image](https://user-images.githubusercontent.com/60980933/115085623-0df8f780-9ec8-11eb-81a5-a2da7d5759c1.png)

 #### Calculating multiple metrics per bucket

-Get the daily revenue and the number of unique customers per day.
+You can also calculate multiple metrics per bucket.
+For example, if you wanted to calculate the daily revenue and the number of unique customers per day in one go, you can add multiple metrics per bucket as shown below!

 Example:
 ```